What Causes Copper Pipes to Leak ?

-Copper is the most widely used material for plumbing systems because of its ease of use, resistance to corrosion, and resistance to permeation by liquids and gases, which may be sources of corrosion and contamination.
+Copper is the most popular material for plumbing systems.
+It is easy to use, resistant to corrosion and permeation by liquids and gases, which may be sources of corrosion and contamination.

 Copper piping has been used for domestic water supply for over 50 years.
 Since 1963, over 5.3 million miles of copper plumbing tube has been installed in about 80 percent of all U.S. buildings.

 Hot or warm spots in the floor, soaked carpeting, ceilings or walls and abnormally high water bills are signs of failing copper pipes.

 The State of California Task Force to Study Pinhole Leaks in Copper Plumbing defines a copper pinhole leak as “the perforation of copper tube, pipe or fittings used for domestic water distribution as the result of pitting corrosion initiated on the interior/waterside surface with the subsequent leakage of water.”

 Internal pitting corrosion of copper pipes is a rare but costly problem that leads to the formation of pinhole leaks.
 Although the factors that cause this problem are mostly unknown, many professionals recognize that the chemistry of the water traveling through the pipes can influence the formation and propagation of pits.